opensim-org/opensim-core/doc/APIGuide.md

   ~~~

 ## IV.
 Initializing and Recalling the State {#initstatefromproperties}
 1. It is good practice to initialize your component’s state variables, so that the component and the Model as a whole can simulate without user input.
-For example, Coordinates maintain “default_value” and “default_speed” properties for this purpose.
+For example, Coordinates maintain "default_value" and "default_speed" properties for this purpose.
 The translation from properties to state variable values is implemented by `void extendInitStateFromProperties(SimTK::State& state) const`, which you can override to initialize all the state variables your component has added from properties you have defined.
   ~~~cpp
   void extendInitStateFromProperties(SimTK::State& s) const override {
       Super::extendInitStateFromProperties(s);